tamphamdev/learn-aws-saa-c03/sections/22.Machine Learning/index.md

     - transcribe customer service calls
     - automate closed captioning and subtitling
     - generate metadata for media assets to create a fully searchable archive

+## Amazon Polly

+- Turn text into lifelike speech using deep learning
+- Allowing you to create applications that talk

+### Lexicon & SSML

+- Customize the pronunciation of words with **Pronunciation lexicons**
+    - Stylized words: St3ph4ne ⇒ “Stephane”
+    - Acronyms: AWS ⇒ “Amazon Web Services”
+- Upload the lexicons and use them in the **SynthesizeSpeech** operation
+- Generate speech from plain text or from documents marked up with **Speech Synthesis Markup Language (SSML)** - enables more customization
+    - emphasizing specific words or phrases
+    - using phonetic pronunciation
+    - including breathing sounds, whispering
+    - using the Newscaster speaking style